jayeshCodes/RABApp-Challenge/README.md

 **Triggers:**
 - `movement_renumber_ids_trigger`: AFTER DELETE ON movement FOR EACH ROW EXECUTE FUNCTION renumber_ids()

-2. The Spring Boot app utilizes Spring Data JPA to get, post, put and delete records from both movement and farm data.
-3. The frontend is constructed using Angular(typescript) framework with bootstrap css and custom css elements.
-4. Maptiler SDK is used to implement the map features.
-5. Farm, Movement, Company and User Objects have been created in the frontend as well as backend to give a structure to the data.

 ## Challenges Faced
 1. Dockerization of the backend is fails due to reasons unknown.
 Possible diagnosis - improper configuration of the application.properties file in the backend.